A Fateful Ferry in the Duluth Harbor

 Wise and Janux were ultimately charged with drunkenness to which Fred Wise plead guilty.
 He was sentenced to 10 days in jail.
 Frank Janux maintained his innocence and it’s unclear if any verdict was passed on his involvement.
 Given that Trixy – a young woman of 20 years – died in the incident, it seems that their punishment should have been more severe.
 Based on the eye-witness accounts something closer to negligent manslaughter may have been more appropriate than a simple verdict of public drunkenness.

 As I investigated further, there may be a reason why the two men didn’t receive a stiffer penalty.
 As the 1895 Duluth Evening Herald article headline stated, Trixy was a “colored girl.” and the strong racism of the time often prioritized race, especially in the “colorful” journalism of the time (which can be seen over and over including the reports that covered the 1920 Elias Clayton, Elmer Jackson, and Isaac McGhie lynching).
 Further demonstrating this point, was the label given to Frank Janux, which described him as a “half-breed” (whatever that means…).
-Given that these folks were presumably members of the working class (or lower in Trixy’s case), plus the victim being part of a racial minority, it’s not surprising that due justice for Trixy seems missing.
+Given that these folks were presumably members of the working class, it’s not surprising that due justice for Trixy seems missing.
 Perhaps now with this blog post, some minor justice has been done.

 Related: The Ghost Fleet of Lake Superior